Tables game: The rise of Backgammon

-Contrary to popular belief Backgammon is not the oldest board game in the world, nor are all tables games variants of Backgammon.
-In fact, the earliest known mention of Backgammon was in a letter dated 1635 and it was a variant of the popular mediaeval Anglo-Scottish game of Irish.
+The earliest known mention of Backgammon was in a letter dated 1635 and it was a variant of the popular mediaeval Anglo-Scottish game of Irish.
 By the 19th century it had superseded other tables games in popularity and spread abroad to Europe and America.
 The scoring rules have changed over time and a doubling cube added that enables players to raise the stakes.

 Backgammon's predecessor was the tables game of Irish, which was popular at the Scottish court of James IV and considered "the more serious and solid game" when Backgammon began to emerge in the first half of the 17th century.
 In the 16th century, Elizabethan laws and church regulations had prohibited playing tables in England, but by the 18th century, tables games were on the rise again and Backgammon had superseded Irish and become popular among the English clergy.
 Edmond Hoyle published A Short Treatise on the Game of Back-Gammon in 1753; this described rules and strategy for the game and was bound together with a similar text on whist.

 In English, the word "backgammon" is most likely derived from "back" and gamen, meaning "game" or "play".
 The earliest mention of the game, which was under the name of Baggammon, was by James Howell in a letter dated 1635.
 Meanwhile, the first use documented by the Oxford English Dictionary was in 1650.
 In 1666, it is reported that the "old name for backgammon used by Shakespeare and others" was Tables.
-However, it is clear from Willughby that "tables" was a generic name and that the phrase "playing at tables" was used in a similar way to "playing at cards".

-The most recent major development in backgammon was the addition of the doubling cube.
-It was first introduced in the 1920s in New York City among members of gaming clubs in the Lower East Side.
+However, it is clear from Willughby that "tables" was a generic name and that the phrase "playing at tables" was used in a similar way to "playing at cards".The most recent major development in backgammon was the addition of the doubling cube.
+It was first introduced in the 1920s in New York City among members of gaming clubs on the Lower East Side.
 The cube required players not only to select the best move in a given position, but also to estimate the probability of winning from that position, transforming backgammon into the expected value-driven game played in the 20th and 21st centuries.